bkntr/brainways/README.md

 ## Getting Started

 !!! note "Windows GPU Support Pre-installation"
-    If you plan to use Brainways with GPU acceleration on Windows, you must install GPU-compatible versions of PyTorch and TensorBoard *before* installing Brainways.
-Follow the instructions on the [PyTorch](https://pytorch.org/get-started/locally/) and [TensorBoard](https://www.tensorflow.org/install/pip) websites.
+    If you plan to use Brainways with GPU acceleration on Windows, you must install GPU-compatible versions of PyTorch and TensorFlow *before* installing Brainways.
+Follow the instructions on the [PyTorch](https://pytorch.org/get-started/locally/) and [TensorFlow](https://www.tensorflow.org/install/pip) websites.
 Once these dependencies are met, proceed with the Brainways installation below.

 Install and launch the Brainways user interface using pip: